 My Observations:

-Brita themselves don’t in truth state on their website that their filters do anything when it comes to reducing the levels of the minerals which cause limescale, but, my personal opinion is that Brita filters, and other filters, do tend to have at least some impact on reducing the chances of limescale building up.
+Brita themselves don’t in truth state on their website that their filters do anything when it comes to reducing the levels of the minerals which cause limescale, however, my personal opinion is that Brita filters, and other filters, do tend to have at least some impact on reducing the chances of limescale building up.
 So if you’re in a hard water area, I think it’s probably better to work with a filter, than to not.

 Nescafé Dolce Gusto